Odds & Ends

-I hear a “hats off” is due the Parks and Recreation Department and more specifically, the people at Wicomico Golf Course.
-Reports tell me the course is in fabulous shape, best in years and the staff there has done wonders for the facility.
+I hear a “hats off” is due to the Parks and Recreation Department and more specifically, the people at Wicomico Golf Course.
+Reports tell me the course is in fabulous shape, the best in years and the staff there has done wonders for the facility.
 Check it out real soon!
 I hope to be doing so at the Marcy House Golf Tournament this coming Friday.
 And while I am on the subject, a special word of congratulations to Mike Laigle and Crystal Bowie over at Western Shore Cable.
-Their involvement and commitment to the tournament has brought the tournament to an all-time new high this year.
+Their involvement and commitment to the tournament have brought the tournament to an all-time new high this year.
 I thank you, Mike, for bringing our company into this worthy cause.

 Other scorecards and notable causes.